 Figure X shows a DDR4 Registered DIMM containing DRAM components labeled by designators U1, U2, U4, U5 (front side) and U7-U11 (back side, not seen) and a Register component labeled by designator U3.

-Also shown is pre-register Net A07 connecting from an EMD Pin to a Designator Pin of designator U3 and post-register net BA07 connecting from a Designator Pin of designator U3 to Designator Pins of designators U4, U5, U7, and U8 as well as termination resistor RN13 connecting to the VTT rail.
+Also shown is pre-register Net A07 connecting from an EMD pin to a designator pin of designator U3 and post-register net BA07 connecting from a designator pin of designator U3 to designator pins of designators U4, U5, U7, and U8 as well as termination resistor RN13 connecting to the VTT rail.

 Figure X